 “For so long, the Ojibwe culture and people have not been respected here.
 This is a way of saying, ‘You are valuable.’
 It’s a way of showing respect and making people welcome in Bemidji.”

 In October 2019, a partnership between Bemidji State University (BSU), the Red Lake Nation College, and the Bemidji Public Library spearheaded the latest effort at building more cultural awareness and working towards the ultimate goal of bringing the community closer together, fostering inclusion, and healing historical conflicts.
-The project again focused on words, this time in the form of a National Endowment for the Arts Big Read project, sponsored by Arts Midwest.
+The project again focused on words, this time in the form of a National Endowment for the Arts Big Read project, an initiative of the National Endowment of the Arts in partnership with Arts Midwest.
 An NEA Big Read project funds a series of events focused on the themes in one book and offers opportunity for dialogue among community members.

 As part of the NEA Big Read project, BSU selected Louise Erdrich’s The Round House.
 In their project proposal, they noted that the “issues and characters in the book resonate with our population on a daily basis.
 Things like treaty rights and tribal jurisdiction that govern land use and citizen rights generate discussion and debate but are misunderstood by many of the non-indigenous members of the population.
 The Round House focuses on real world issues that confront our community every day.
 As well as informing our community on Native issues, it discusses mental illness and sexual assault which affect every facet of our community.”